tenzin-choezin/global-terrorism/README.md

 ### Getting the data
-The dataset is too large to include in this repo.
+The main dataset is too large to include in this repo.
 To find it, click [HERE](https://www.kaggle.com/datasets/START-UMD/gtd?datasetId=504&searchQuery=plotly) to download and upload to your own workspace!
+For the geospatial data files used, click [here](https://github.com/tenzin-choezin/global-terrorism/tree/main/data).
+It's stoerd in the **data** folder in this repo.

 ### Running the application
 ```shell